5shadesofr3d/ECE421Winter2019Assignment1/README.txt

 - try to keep modules in seperate ruby files (e.g. "Module.rb")
 - every class should be its own file (e.g. "Class1.rb")
 - test cases for individual classes are their own file (e.g. "testClass1.rb")
-- test cases will later be stored in a conglomorate test file (e.g. "alltests.rb")
+- test cases will later be stored in a conglomerate test file (e.g. "alltests.rb")

 -------- DESIGN BY CONTRACT ------------------
 Design By Contract:
-For all of the methods that are made, an invarient, pre, and post conditions are required to explain what the method should do.
+For all of the methods that are made, an invariant, pre, and post conditions are required to explain what the method should do.
 This can be the "comment" for the method.

 def method(x)